 skip to Main Content

-The Hazard Analysis and Critical Control Point (HACCP) system is aimed at identifying and preventing hazards primarily in the food processing industry.
-The HACCP process follows has seven key steps in the process.
+Hazard Analysis and Critical Control Point (HACCP) system is aimed at identifying and preventing hazards primarily in the food processing industry.

 This process has the intention of avoiding hazards in the food industry such as Biological hazards, physical hazards and chemical hazards.
 HACCP is a continuous process of hazard control and prevention that requires a food business to take responsibility for the safety of food it produces.